 - Disabled and unable to work in 2019 or earlier

 - Own and occupy the residence as of 12/31/2019

 The information below pertains to the current program.
-Most elements will remain the same, but the qualifying income amounts will change.
+Most elements will remain the same with the exception of the income qualifying amount.

 2019 And Earlier Qualifications Include: